ryanallenk/jungle/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+## TO DO

+1. CSS styling for login / authentication features.

 ## Setup

 1. Run `bundle install` to install dependencies